 - Breakdown cover – is it included?
 Bear in mind that you might need this just for a flat tyre because many hire cars don’t include a spare.

-Most car hire companies operate from Malaga Airport itself – downstairs in the Arrivals – but some have their offices outside the Airport.
+You’ll probably be getting your car hire at Malaga Airport and most car hire companies operate from downstairs in the Arrivals – but some have their offices outside the Airport.
 To reach these, you use one of their shuttle buses.
-In our experience, you tend to get your hire car more quickly from the companies outside the Airport.
+In our experience, you tend to get your hire car more quickly from the companies outside Malaga Airport.

 In Malaga city centre